earthai-tech/k-diagram/docs/source/cli/evaluation.rst

   flag to see its full list of options.
 - **See Also**: The commands on this page are often used together.
-  For example, after finding a good model with :ref:`plot-regression-performance`, you might use the plots from the :doc:`context` page to inspect its errors more closely.
+  For example, after finding a good model with :ref:`cli_plot_regression_performance`, you might use the plots from the :doc:`context/` page to inspect its errors more closely.

 .. raw:: html